jcurl/RJCP.DLL.SerialPortStream/README.md

 The software is written originally for .NET 4.0 and should work on those platforms.
 It is extended for .NET 4.5 features.
-A version targets .NET Core with API level .NET Stanrdard 1.5, so should work on .NET Core 2.1, 3.1 and .NET 5.0 and later.
+A version targets .NET Core with API level .NET Standard 1.5, so should work on .NET Core 2.1, 3.1 and .NET 5.0 and later.

 Windows XP SP3 and later should work when using .NET 4.0.
 It's not possible to